 Buying food in Toronto has never been more fun or more interesting.
 Whether you’re on the hunt for a rare olive oil from Spain, a hard-to-find Caribbean hot sauce or a rare French cheese (among a whole host of unique and delicious items), you should be able to get your hands on it in Toronto.

-Some of my favourite spots for noteworthy food finds include all of these cheese shops and these chocolate shops, as well as St. Lawrence Market, Max’s Market, Thomas Lavers Cannery and Delicatessen, and All the Best Fine Food.
+Some of my favourite spots for noteworthy food finds include all of these cheese shops and these chocolate shops, as well as St. Lawrence Market, Max’s Market.

 We have a great selection of farmers’ markets